BeatLeader/beatleader-server/README.md

 ### Using Oauth2.0 on BeatLeader

-Oauth2.0 is Supported only for server-to-server authorization, it will work only if you have server side as well.
+BeatLeader Oauth2.0 supports only Authorization Code Grant, it will work only if you have server side as well.
 First off you need to dm [nsgolova](https://discordapp.com/users/698212038106677259) on Discord and send him the service information, the icon for the service and the callback endpoint for your website and local development (for example: `https://api.example-site.com/beatleader-login` and `http://localhost:3000/beatleader-login`).
 You will get a client id and client secret.

 For this example, we'll use these variables: